Tendermint-Validators/Service-Scheduler/README.md

 # Service-Scheduler

 Service Scheduler is a BASH script that enables or disables services.
-The scheduler is designed to stop services during religous events and start them as soon as it they are allowed to run.
+The scheduler is designed to stop services during events and start them as soon as it they are allowed to run.

 The scheduler allows for two types of schedules:
 1) Day of the week.
 You can schedule services on fixed week days.